-After twenty years as a lawyer representing people during the most stressful times of their lives, I have come to believe that most people don’t really care where I went to law school or what bar associations I belong to.
+After twenty years as a lawyer representing people during the most stressful times of their lives, I don’t think people really care where I went to law school or what bar associations I belong to.
 I don’t blame them.
 When we are working together for months at a time, and sometimes longer, we really get to know each other.
 What is important is our trust, and how we work together.

 There are a few things that I believe in that guide me in representing people.
 You can read about what I believe here.